-- 10.1 The consent holder shall employ or otherwise engage person(s) to manage the project and implement the conditions of this consent, which includes ensuring that all monitoring information is gathered and disseminated is consistent with the EMMP and in compliance with the conditions of this consent. - 10.2 The CHPT shall have the necessary expertise to carry out the following: - 10.2.1 Prepare the monthly and quarterly and Dredging Stage monitoring reports and circulate them to the TAG and the PRG and the Consent Authority, as required; - 10.2.2 Prepare any other report required under condition 8; - 10.2.3 Continually examine the monitoring data to ensure the appropriate information is being gathered; - 10.2.4 Ensuring that the dredging contractor has all monitoring information so that any adaptive management actions are completed in a timely manner.
+- 10.1 The consent holder shall employ or otherwise engage person(s) to manage the project and implement the conditions of this consent, which includes ensuring that all monitoring information is gathered and disseminated is consistent with the EMMP and in compliance with the conditions of this consent. - 10.2 The CHPT shall have the necessary expertise to carry out the following:

+- 10.2.1 Prepare the monthly and quarterly and Dredging Stage monitoring reports and circulate them to the TAG and the PRG and the Consent Authority, as required; - 10.2.2 Prepare any other report required under condition 8; - 10.2.3 Continually examine the Assess monitoring data to ensure it meets requirements and the appropriate information is continually being gathered; - 10.2.4 Ensureing that the dredging contractor has all access to all monitoring information so that anyand that adaptive management actions are being initiated and implemented completed in a timely manner.